33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Get adventurous, Victoria-style

-When we have out-of-town visitors, we like to take them on the one-hour narrated tour of the historic four-mile Gorge Waterway.
+When we have out-of-town visitors, we like to take them on this one-hour narrated tour of the historic four-mile Gorge Waterway.
+As you pass historic homes, working shipyards and kayakers on the water, your “captain” shares local lore and colorful tales.

-17) Kayak Tod Inlet
+18) Kayak Tod Inlet

 Rent a kayak (or SUP board) at Brentwood Bay and go for a calm safe paddle to Tod Inlet.